jariperttunen/lukeghg/KPLULUSummary/README.md

 agriculture and  forestry.
 In practice this means double UID exists in inventory for these cases.

-For the summation `kp-summary.py` can read file where each line is of format
+As the last step to fill PartyProfile xml `kp-lulu-summary.py` can read file where each line is of format:

     #comment# UID_TO UID1_FROM [UID2_FROM ....
 UIDN_FROM]

-where UID_TO is the CRFReporter UID where the sums of UID1_FROM ...
-UIDN_FROM are calculated.
+UID_TO is the CRFReporter UID and the sums of time series in UID1_FROM ...
+UIDN_FROM are calculated and inserted to PartProfile xml as a single unit.

 Usually there are two sources (agriculture and forestry) with the same UID_FROM and also UID_TO is (usually) the same as UID_FROM.